 The following discussion concerns the accuracy with which the scene can be measured.
 In this case we must discuss accuracy in measuring x and y as well as the accuracy in making the range measurement.
 It will be assumed that x represents the horizontal position in an image and y represents the vertical direction in the image.
 The x dimension is set through use of the optical encoder 127 that accurately measures the angle that the first rotating mirror 220 has turned.
 The greater the number of counts for a given rotation the smaller the distance between measured points along x, at a specific distance.
 The accuracy of y is determined by the rotation rate of the second mirror with respect to the first mirror.
 In order to achieve a pixel in which x and y distances are equal requires that the second mirror rotation rate be 2300 times slower than the first mirror.
 This speed reduction is accomplished through a mechanical drive train which includes a speed reduction device.
 The accuracy at which these two dimensions are measured is much less than the pixel distance.
-In the current configuration, the optical encoder provides 10,000 counts per revolution of the small 20 mirror (and scan motor).
-The encoder count plus the mechanical linkage/speed reduction to the second mirror yields a square 0.050"×0.050" pixel at a range of about 12-feet from the object.
-The accuracy that the range measurement can be accomplished is more complicated in definition.
-The accuracy that range can be measured is embodied in a gaussian statistical process which is governed by the ambiguity interval $(R_m)$ and the Signal-to-Noise ratio (S/N) in the detector channel.
-The accuracy (1-sigma n=number of samples averaged.
+In the current configuration, the optical encoder provides 10,000 counts per revolution of the small mirror (and scan motor).
+The encoder count plus the 20 mechanical linkage/speed reduction to the second mirror yields a square 0.050"×0.050" pixel at a range of about 12-feet from the object.
+The accuracy that the range measurement can be accomplished is more complicated in embodied in a gaussian statistical process which is governed by the ambiguity interval (R_m) and the Signal-to-Noise ratio (S/N) in the detector channel.
+The accuracy (1-sigma uncertainty) of the range measurement (Raccuracy) related to S/N and R_m in the following equation: